Overview | Bank failures | Taxpayer subsidies

 As also argued in Kay (2010), bank regulations consistently failed to protect taxpayers from having to bail failed banks.
 And this is for the following three reasons:

 2. Regulatory capture: Regulatory agencies have no incentives to enforce the regulations.
 In fact, Dagher (2018) examines booms and busts since the 18th Century and presents evidence of pro-cyclical regulatory policies by governments.
 Risk-taking during booms were often amplified by an increasing light-touch approach to financial supervision.
 Eisinger (2017) explains why the Justice Department fails to prosecute bank executives.
 Griffin (2010) examines the history of the Fed and its role as a protector of the interests of large banks.
-Jacobs and King (2016) argue that the Fed managed to overstep the U.S. constitution by giving trillions of dollars in loans to financial institutions.
+Jacobs and King (2016) argue that the Federal Reserve managed to overstep the U.S. constitution by giving trillions of dollars in loans to financial institutions.
 Their book argues that the 1913 Act managed to make the Fed totally independent political pressure.
 However, instead it made the Fed totally dependent on the financial sector that it is supposed to regulate.
 The drawback of this dependence is not only favoritism to financial institutions and revolving doors, but the total immunity from the check-and-balances democratic system and transparency.
 More recently, Haedtler et al. (2016) argue that the Fed should become fully public in order to represent the diversity of public interests instead of just the financial sector.

 3. Regulatory cost: Kupiec (2014) reports that the average employee compensation at the federal bank regulatory agencies is more than 2.7 times that of private-sector bank employees.
 Taxpayers eventually pay the bills.
 Regulation is expensive!